discourse/discourse-developer-docs/docs/05-themes-components/31-color-scheme.md

 ---
-title: Create and share a color scheme
+title: Create and share a color palette
-short_title: Color scheme
+short_title: Color palette
-id: color-scheme
+id: color-palette

 ---
 <div data-theme-toc="true"> </div>

-Discourse now supports importing color schemes from remote repository.
+Discourse now supports importing color palettes from remote repository.
 Here I will demonstrate how you would go about doing this.

-### Navigate to colors and add a color scheme.
+### Navigate to colors and add a color palette.

-Head to `/admin/customize/colors` on your site and create a color scheme.
+Head to `/admin/customize/colors` on your site and create a color palette.

 <img src="//assets-meta-cdck-prod-meta.s3.dualstack.us-west-1.amazonaws.com/original/3X/b/7/b7fced237ee399d52c634a3ab6fcc9416db65605.png" width="690" height="451">